zeller-public/zeller-rn-codechallenge/README.md

 ### **User Management**
 - Add new users and save them to the local database. *(No API mutation is required.)*
 - Update and delete users from the local database.
+- **Add validation to the form**:
+  - Name should not be empty.
+  - Name cannot contain special characters (only alphabets and spaces allowed).
+  - Name must not exceed **50 characters**.
+  - Email (if included) must be in valid format.

 ### **Filtering & Searching**
 - Filter users by **user type** (`Admin`, `Manager`).